Key highlights

 - Proactive approach to AI evolution: While most tools still rely on traditional SEO methods, Yoast recognizes that LLMs work differently.
 They require shorter context windows, real-time access and prefer clean .txt files over complex HTML.
 This forward-looking approach makes Yoast the first major SEO plugin to support this shift.

-By leading the llms.txt standard, Yoast ensures that your own website stays ahead both in Google search and in the evolving world of AI-powered discovery.
+By adhering to the llms.txt standard, Yoast ensures that your website stays ahead in Google search results and in the evolving world of AI-powered discovery.

 Final thoughts